lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

+In this naive implementation we are just using a plain `MutableList`, but in Compose we are using a [Gap Buffer](https://en.wikipedia.org/wiki/Gap_buffer) in order to keep lookups, insertions, and deletions as cheap as possible.

-With these primitives one can create a more general purpose `memo` function:
+With these primitives we can create a more general purpose `memo` function:

 ```kotlin
 // Compoare each input with the previous value at this position.
 If any